ResearchComputing/Documentation/docs/software/python.md

 (base) [johndoe@shas0137 ~]$ conda activate idp
 ```

 You will know that you have properly activated the environment because you should see `(idp)` replace the `(base)` in front of your prompt.
-Now the intel python distribution is loaded into your enviornment and can be accessed with the `python` command.
+Now the Intel Python distribution is loaded into your enviornment and can be accessed with the `python` command.

 To see the python packages available in the _"idp"_ environment, you can type `conda list`.